chronicle-app/chronicle-core/README.md

 - `sourceId` - the unique identifier of the record in the source system
 - `slug` - a human-readable identifier for the record (e.g. `bridge-over-troubled-water`)

+To view all valid types and properties in Chronicle Schema, see the `schema/` diretory.

+TODO: generate doc files from schema automatically.

 To update the schema, edit `schema/chronicle_schema_VERSION.rb` and run `rake schema:generate`.